SriRamireddy/RRRReadTheDocs/docs/Document 1.rst

 ############################
 In Kotlin, all coroutines run inside a CoroutineScope.
 A scope controls the lifetime of coroutines through its job.
 When you cancel the job of a scope, it cancels all coroutines started in that scope.
 On Android, you can use a scope to cancel all running coroutines when, for example, the user navigates away from an Activity or Fragment.
 Scopes also allow you to specify a default dispatcher.
 A dispatcher controls which thread runs a coroutine.

-For coroutines started by the UI, it is typically correct to start them on Dispatchers.Main which is the main thread on Android.
+For coroutines started by the UI, it is typically correct to start them on **Dispatchers.Main** which is the main thread on Android.
 A coroutine started on Dispatchers.Main won't block the main thread while suspended.
 Since a ViewModel coroutine almost always updates the UI on the main thread, starting coroutines on the main thread saves you extra thread switches.
 A coroutine started on the Main thread can switch dispatchers any time after it's started.
 For example, it can use another dispatcher to parse a large JSON result off the main thread.

+**Dispatchers.Default** — is used by all standard builders if no dispatcher or any other ContinuationInterceptor is specified in their context.
+It uses a common pool of shared background threads.
+This is an appropriate choice for compute-intensive coroutines that consume CPU resources.

+**Dispatchers.IO** — uses a shared pool of on-demand created threads and is designed for offloading of IO-intensive blocking operations (like file I/O and blocking socket I/O).

+**Dispatchers.Unconfined** — starts coroutine execution in the current call-frame until the first suspension, whereupon the coroutine builder function returns.
+The coroutine will later resume in whatever thread used by the corresponding suspending function, without confining it to any specific thread or pool.
+The Unconfined dispatcher should not normally be used in code.

 Connect to Http
 ###############